 Private Site Fundraising

-Government guidelines in England relating to the pandemic changed on 19 July and this included removing the requirement for face masks and social distancing.
-The health and safety of our supporters and fundraisers is our top priority, and we thought carefully about how we can make our private fundraising activity as safe as possible for everyone involved.
+The health and safety of our supporters and fundraisers is our top priority, and, in light of Covid-19, we thought carefully about how we can make our private fundraising activity as safe as possible for everyone involved.

-We have taken the following steps to ensure our fundraising activity is being conducted as safely as possible:
+We have taken the following steps to ensure our fundraising activity is being conducted as safely as possible and will continue to monitor the situation, adapting or stopping activity if necessary:

 - All fundraisers will be adhering to social distancing guidelines of 2m at all times

-- A maximum of two fundraisers at a venue
+- There will be a maximum of two fundraisers at each venue

-- All fundraisers will be wearing a face covering and/or face shield and have hand sanitiser available on their stand
+- All fundraisers will be wearing a face covering and have hand sanitiser available on their stand

-- Where possible, contactless payments will be offered, via SMS
+- Where possible, contactless signups will be offered, via SMS

 - All fundraisers will have focused training on hygiene and hand sanitisation

-- To help minimise contact, there will be a vast reduction of leaflets or other printed materials given to supporters.
+- To help minimise contact, fundraisers will offer you a welcome booklet and there will be a vast reduction of leaflets or other printed materials distributed.